AgileSpirit/SexySession/README.md

-SexySession
+SmartSession
 ===========

 A Java POC to demostrate that it is possible to make statelesse webapps.
-Certified 100% with no JSessionID !